Un Cafecito with Chicana Poetry

 A Room of One's Own 2717 Atwood Ave., Madison, Wisconsin 53704

 media release: Join us for an inspiring evening as Midwest Mujeres Inc. celebrates a prestigious grant from the Library of America's Latino Poetry Initiative and Anthology!
 A two part community event, come for a reading with local Chicana poets followed by an open mic open to all audience members!
 Featured poets include Angie Trudell Vasquez, Araceli Esparza, Melanie Hernandez, and Dana Maya.
+The poets will read from the anthology Latino Poetry: Places We Call Home

 About the Contributors